MrEd Designer logo links contact support download overview

 Where do we generate the code?

-After having generated the code, just open the file with DrScheme, and run it : you should see all the frames and widget you created appear...
+After having generated the code, just open the file with DrScheme, and run it.
+The resulting application should launch windows containing the various widgets you created through MrEd Designer's GUI.

 4.2.
 The Hierarchy Frame :